Storm Area 51 creator fears ‘humanitarian disaster,’ pulls out of own music festival

 In June 2019, a poll conducted by YouGov found that 54% of US adults think it’s likely the US government knows more than it’s telling about UFOs, so it seems the majority of Americans do believe the truth is out there.

-Connie West has rallied, telling Associated Press on September 10 that she has 20 acts and two comedians booked and that the show will still go on at Little A’Le’Inn.
+Connie West has rallied, telling CNN on September 10 that she has 20 acts and two comedians booked and that the show will still go on at Little A’Le’Inn.

 The Rachel, Nevada website has been updated with the announcement that Roberts has pulled out, stating, “If any event still happens it is going to be a pretty sad affair with no bands, very little infrastructure and a lot of unhappy campers.”